Description

 - Hairs: stellate, 3 to 5 branches

-Planting, growing and care instructions for Hedera helix 'Chamkorey
+Planting, cultivation and maintenance advice for Hedera helix ‘Chamkorey’

 - Exposure: shade, part shade